“My goodness my toenails are ugly. I can’t wear sandals outside!”

 What is Toenail Fungus?

 I want you to know that you are not alone.
-Toenail fungus affects thousands of people and is the most common foot problem our Chiropodists (Foot Specialists) treat.
+Toenail fungus affects thousands of people and is the most common foot problem our Chiropodists Oshawa (Foot Specialists) treat.
 Many of our patients are just like you.
-They often hide their toes for YEARS because they didn’t think anything could be done to fix them.
+They often hide their toes for YEARS because they don’t think anything could be done to fix them.
 They have often given up hope that anything could be done.

 The first thing you need to do is prevent re-infecting yourself and passing it along to other people.
 Fungus thrives in warm, moist places.
 You can easily pick it up by walking barefoot around public pools and showers.
 Make sure you always wear shoes, such as flip-flops or water moccasins, around these areas.